Docs › Examples › Basics

 Join a CSV to a Shapefile by key

-keys=A,B means "match the target's A field to the source's B field". string-fields=FIPS (passed through to the CSV import) keeps the FIPS code as a string so "06" matches "06" rather than being parsed to 6.
+Load both the target layer and the CSV before running the join. keys=A,B means "match the target's A field to the source's B field".
+If the source key is a FIPS, ZIP or other code with leading zeros, import the CSV with string-fields=FIPS so "06" matches "06" rather than being parsed to 6.
 To pull just a few columns from the source, add fields=FIELD_A,FIELD_B.

 Spatial join: tag points with the polygon they fall in